 Lisa is a senior environmental and earth scientist with over 8 years' experience in land and freshwater research and management.
 She has worked in both the academic and regional council science sectors, and in collaboration with research institutes.
 At Land and Water Science, Lisa is the lead Earth and Environmental Scientist.
 Lisa has extensive knowledge and experience in physiographic application, soils, nutrient management, catchment modelling, and GIS mapping.
 Lisa holds a Doctorate in Philosophy and Masters in Science (1st class Hons) in Geochemistry from the University of Waikato.
 Her academic research focused on lake nutrient dynamics and sediment geochemistry and has published nationally and internationally on these topics.
 She also has a Bachelor in Science in Earth Sciences.
 Lisa is a member of the New Zealand Soil Science Society and the New Zealand Freshwater Science Society.

 Jessie is an Environmental and Geospatial Scientist with an interest in analysing and mapping physical processes.
 She has experience using a range of GIS software platforms, and an interest in Python and R programming.
 Jessie graduated from the University of Canterbury with a Bachelor of Science in Geography and a Post Graduate Diploma in GIS (Distinction).
-She is currently working on her Masters in Science looking at how spatial and temporal patterns at the near terminus affect calving processes, and how they integrate with subaqueous morphology at Tasman Glacier.
+Jessie has recently submitted her Masters in Science looking at processes and feedbacks associated with iceberg calving and subaqueous terminus morphology at Tasman/Haupapa Glacier.
 At Land and Water Science Jessie is helping map the natural variation in water quality for New Zealand as part of the Our Land and Water National Science Challenge - Physiographic Environments of New Zealand.